frc1937/Crescendo2024/README.md

 ## Overview

-Welcome to Team 1937's WPILib Java code repository!
+Welcome to Elysium's (Team 1937) WPILib Java code repository!
 This repository contains the Java codebase for our robot, designed to compete in the FIRST Robotics Competition (FRC).

 ## Table of Contents